Freight Shipping from New Orleans to Birmingham

 How much does it cost to ship freight from New Orleans to Birmingham?

-Full truckload (FTL) rates from New Orleans, LA to Birmingham, AL currently range from $873-$1,076 for a standard dry van load over the 406-mile route.
+Full truckload (FTL) rates from New Orleans, LA to Birmingham, AL currently range $873-$1,076 (roughly $2.18-$2.67 per mile over 406 miles).
 LTL shipments typically cost $423-$745 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New Orleans to Birmingham?

-Standard FTL transit from New Orleans to Birmingham is approximately 7 hrs by truck over 406 miles.
+Standard FTL transit from New Orleans to Birmingham is approximately 7 hrs by truck over 406 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for New Orleans to Birmingham freight?